SUPABASE RLS IN THE WILD: 2026 MISCONFIGURATION ATLAS

 Classification.
 Failure mode assignment is rule-based on the captured response code, response body, and PostgREST schema metadata.
 The full classification logic is reproducible by running the Supabase RLS checker against any URL.

 Limits.
-This study measures what is reachable from outside with the anon key.
+This atlas covers what is reachable from outside with the anon key.
 It does not measure RLS misconfigurations behind the service-role key (which would require server-side access we do not have) or misconfigurations on tables that are present in the schema but not yet referenced by the OpenAPI spec.

 Calibration against ref-rls.
 Every probe in the RLS suite is also run against ref-rls — a deliberately clean Supabase scenario where every table has the canonical using (auth.uid() = owner_id) policy on every verb.
 Any probe that fires on ref-rls is, by construction, a false positive — and the rule gets killed before it ships.
-The mode counts in the atlas above are net of false-positive elimination via the reference site.
+Every recurrence claim in this atlas is net of false-positive elimination via the reference site.

 Reproduce on the public benchmark